Top Things To Do In Kanthalloor To Relish The Raw Beauty Of Nature

 Kanthalloor is a hidden gem nestled in the Western Ghats of India at an altitude of 5000 feet above sea level.
 This village surrounded by lush greenery offers breathtaking vistas.
 From exploring the wilderness to indulging in the locally available natural resources, there are plenty of things to do in Kanthalloor for all kinds of travellers.
 It is a perfect destination for those seeking peace and tranquillity.
 The pleasant weather and diverse flora and fauna of Kanthalloor village make it a must-visit destination for avid nature lovers.

-10 Things To Do In Kanthalloor
+14 Best Things To Do In Kanthalloor For A Memorable Getaway

 Here is a list of the best things to do in Kanthalloor that will make your visit to this quaint abode memorable.